n8willis/opentype-shaping-documents/opentype-shaping-devanagari.md

 Devanagari glyphs must additionally be classified by how they are treated when shaping a run of text.

+### Shaping classes and subclasses ###

+The shaping classes listed in the tables that follow are defined so that they capture the positioning rules used by Indic scripts.

+Several of the diacritic and syllable-modifying marks behave according to their own rules and, thus, have a special class.
+These include `BINDU`, `VISARGA`, `AVAGRAHA`, `NUKTA`, and `VIRAMA`.
+Some less-common marks behave according to rules that are similar to these common marks, and are therefore classified with the corresponding common mark.
+The Vedic Extensions also include a `CANTILLATION` class for tone marks.

+Letters generally fall into the classes `CONSONANT`, `VOWEL_INDEPENDENT`, and `VOWEL_DEPENDENT`.
+These classes help the shaping engine parse and identify key positions in a syllable.
+For example, Unicode categorizes dependent vowels as `Mark [Mn]`, but the shaping engine must be able to distinguish between dependent vowels and diacritical marks (which are categorized as `Mark [Mn]`).

+Other characters, such as symbols and miscellaneous letters (for example, letter-like symbols that only occur as standalone entities and do not occur within syllables), need no special attention from the shaping engine, so they are not assigned a shaping class.

+Numbers are classified as `NUMBER`, even though they evoke no special behavior from the Indic shaping rules, because there are OpenType features that might affect how the respective glyphs are drawn, such as `tnum`, which specifies the usage of tabular-width numerals, and `sups`, which replaces the default glyphs with superscript variants.

+Marks and dependent vowels are further labelled with a mark-placement subclass, which indicates where the glyph will be placed with respect to the base character to which it is attached.
+The actual position of the glyphs is determined by the lookups found in the font's GPOS table, however, the shaping rules for Indic scripts require that the shaping engine be able to identify marks by their general position.

+For example, left-side dependent vowels (matras), classified with `LEFT_POSITION`, must frequently be reordered, with the final position determined by whether or not other letters in the syllable have formed ligatures or combined into conjunct forms.
+Therefore, the `LEFT_POSITION` subclass of the character must be tracked throughout the shaping process.

 ### Devanagari character table ###

 Devanagari glyphs should be classified as in the following table.
 Codepoints in the Devanagari and Devanagari Extended blocks with no assigned meaning are designated as _unassigned_ in the _Unicode category_ column.

 Assigned codepoints with a _null_ in the _Shaping class_
 column evoke no special behavior from the shaping engine.
 Note that this does include some valid codepoints in the Devanagari blocks, such as currency marks and other symbols.

-> Symbols, punctuation, and numbers generally evoke no special behavior
-> from the shaping engine, but there are OpenType features that
-> might affect how the respective glyphs are drawn, such as `tnum`,
-> which specifies the usage of tabular-width numerals.

 The _Mark-placement subclass_ column indicates mark-placement
 positioning for codepoints in the _Mark_ category.
 Assigned, non-mark